 - Type 3: Curly hair

 If you have straight hair, it will lay flat against your head.
 If you have wavy hair, it will have an “S” shape.
 If you have curly hair, it will form spirals.
 And if you have coily hair, it will be tightly curled.

 There are also subcategories within each hair type.
 For example, type 2 hair can be divided into 2a, 2b, and 2c.
 Type 3 hair can be divided into 3a, 3b, and 3c.
 And type 4 hair can be divided into 4a, 4b, and 4c.

-The subcategories are determined by the width of the curl.
+The width of the curl determines the subcategories.
 2a has the loosest curls, while 4c has the tightest.

 What Shampoo to Use Depending on your Type of Hair Texture?

 Shampoo is designed to cleanse your hair and scalp.
 But not all shampoos are created equal.
 The type of shampoo you use should be based on your hair type.

 - If you have straight hair, you should use a shampoo that is designed for straight hair.
 These shampoos will help to tame flyaways and keep your hair looking sleek and shiny.